hknala/ai-case-study/README.md

 * Innophore
 * Biomatter
 * Cambrium

 * Trends

+* The timeframe to adopt a new drug is approximately 2.5 billion dollars and takes between 10-15 years.
+The trend with AI driven tools will dramatically decrease the cost and time to market.

 * Over the last 10 years there have been hundreds of start-ups founded receiving into the multi-billions of dollars in seed money.

 * The future of this technology is modifying the field of biology into an engineering discipline.

-## Successes in Innovation of Novel Protein development
+## Successes in Innovation of Novel Protein Development

 * Created a therapeutic biologic increasing the efficiency of delivery by 250%.
 This discovery can be applied to a vast array of engineered novel proteins.